AlandSailingRobots/sailingrobot/Documentation/SD-card backup and restore guide.md

     ```

     * Below, instead of *sdx*, use the real devicename you got in the previous step

+2. Create a mountpoint for accessing the contents of the backup archive and mount the SquashFS-archive

+    ```console
+    $ mkdir backupmnt
+    ```

+3. Mount archive contents in the directory, enter directory and list contents

+    ```console
+    # mount sdcard-backup-1234-56-78.sqf backupmnt
+    # cd backupmnt
+    # ls -lah
+    ```

 4. Clone the raw dd-image from the archive to the physcial SD card using *pv* (pipeviewer)